encord-team/encord-active/docs/docs/cli/metric-management.md

 ## metric list

-The `metric list` command lists all the metrics attached to the project.
+The `metric list` command lists all metrics available in the project.

 Metrics are listed in a case-insensitive sorted order.
 ```shell